michallaufer/Clinical-Follow-up-Extraction/README.md

 Bootstrap 95% confidence intervals by note-level resampling Notes on Model Checkpoints

-Model weights are not included in this repository by default.
-Large files such as:
+Model weights are not included in this repository by default..

-*.bin
-*.pt
-*.safetensors

-should be stored externally or managed with Git LFS.

-Citation
+##Citation

 If using this code, please cite the accompanying project report: